atifaziz/recolor/README.md

 the response file identified by FILE.
 A response file specifies command-line arguments, one per line.
 Blank lines or lines in the response file starting with pound/hash (`#`) are ignored.
 More than one response file can be given.
-If FILE is a URL of the HTTP or HTTPS scheme then the resource is used as the response file content.
+If FILE starts with (`~`) and is not a path (i.e. contains no directory separators) then either `~/.recolor/FILE.rsp` or `~/.recolor/FILE` will be sought and used as the response file instead (where `~` is the user home).
+Processing of all arguments begins after expanding all response files to form a single command-line.

 Processing of all arguments begins after expanding all response files to form a single command-line.

 A color is specified in one of three formats: